d1b1/investors-algolia/README.md

-# Accelerator Programs Search
+# Investor Search
-This is a searchable UI for startup accelerator programs.
-The Techstars network has 32k+ companies and 23k+ founders.
-It an untapped resource for early-stage startups looking for network related help.
+This is a searchable UI for startup investors.
+The Investor network has 32k+ companies and 32k+ founders.
+It an untapped resource for early-stage startups looking for network-related help.

 - Find Funded startups in your space.
 - Find Partners who are upstream or downstream.